anuthedeveloper/anuthedeveloper/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Welcome+to+my+Github+Profile;I'm+a+FullStack+Sofware+Engineer;Experience+Software+Developer;with+more+than+5+years+work+experience;Always+learning+new+things+😃)](https://git.io/typing-svg)

-- 🌱 Skills: PHP / Python / Node / HTML-CSS / Javascript / UI Design / Java / ReactJs / MUI / SASS / Bootstrap / WordPress
 - I've developed a cooperative app for financial organizations for both Public and Civil Servants.
-- 🏆 My package was nominated for the PHP Programming Innovation Award on the PHP Classes site during the month of April 2023, and won third position across the world.
+- 🏆 My package was nominated for the PHP Programming Innovation Award on the PHP Classes site in April 2023 and won the third position worldwide.
 - 👯 I want to collaborate on any Backend development! ✌😁
 - 🤔 I’m looking for a job...🙏 Ready to relocate to any country.
-- 📫 How to reach me: [Twitter](https://twitter/tunsabaze) , [Linkedin](https://www.linkedin.com/in/anuoluwapo-okanlawon-30a27b1b5/),  (okanlawonanuoluwapoe@gmail.com)
+- 📫 How to reach me: [Twitter](https://twitter/tunsabaze), [Linkedin](https://www.linkedin.com/in/anuoluwapo-okanlawon-30a27b1b5/),  (tunsabaze01@gamil.com | okanlawonanuoluwapoe@gmail.com)

-Daily Routine
-- Learning new skills
-- Supporting a SaaS Project
-- Improving oneself

 **PHP Classes Award**